History

 HIST100

-Students explore American society and culture through readings, discussion, and field work.
-Methods and concepts from the social sciences, arts, and humanities are synthesized to create a better understanding and deeper appreciation of the nation’s past and present.
+Students explore American society and culture through readings and discussion.
+Methods and concepts from the social sciences, arts, and humanities are synthesized to create a better understanding and deeper appreciation of the nation's past and present.

 3 credits